omogbolahan94/Landmark-Classifier-CNN-/README.md

 ### Getting started

 I tranined the convolutional neural network in the provided Udacity GPU enabled workspace in my classroom.
-I also utilised ResNet-18 built in model
+I also utilised ResNet-18 pre-trained in model

 #### Setting up locally